playframework/playframework/documentation/manual/working/scalaGuide/main/upload/ScalaFileUpload.md

 ## Uploading files in a form using multipart/form-data

 The standard way to upload files in a web application is to use a form with a special `multipart/form-data` encoding, which lets you mix standard form data with file attachment data.

-Please note: the HTTP method used to submit the form must be POST (not GET).
+> **Note**: The HTTP method used to submit the form must be `POST` (not `GET`).

 Start by writing an HTML form:

 @[file-upload-form](code/scalaguide/templates/views/uploadForm.scala.html)

 Now define the `upload` action using a `multipartFormData` body parser:

 @[upload-file-action](code/ScalaFileUpload.scala)

 The `ref` attribute give you a reference to a `TemporaryFile`.
 This is the default way the `mutipartFormData` parser handles file upload.

 > **Note:** As always, you can also use the `anyContent` body parser and retrieve it as `request.body.asMultipartFormData`.

-At last, add a POST router
+At last, add a `POST` router

 @[application-upload-routes](code/scalaguide.upload.fileupload.routes)

 ## Direct file upload